 Most drivers have been guilty of turn signal neglect on occasion and some never use turn signals at all.
-However there is a reason why cars are required to install turn signal lights and why using them is the law: they prevent accidents.
+However, there is a reason why cars are required to install turn signals.
+They prevent accidents.

 How Turn Signal Neglect Can Be Deadly

 The consequences of turn signal neglect can be extreme in high speed traffic situations.
 For example, failure to use your turn signal can cause high speed accidents on multilane interstate highways.
-The most common scenario is the driver that fails to signal a lane change when a car or motorcycle is overtaking him on the lane he is moving into.
+The most common scenario is the driver that fails to signal a lane change when a car or motorcycle is in the next lane.
 In this situation the driver may not see the car because it is in his blind spot.
 This type of accident can cause multi car pile ups.

 Failure to signal a left turn in a situation where the oncoming traffic is moving at high speed may cause a side impact collision with your car.
 This places the passengers on the right side of your car at severe risk.
 The risk of impact is even greater when the road conditions are slippery.

-A car on the shoulder of a high speed roadway or interstate that fails to signal its intent to pull into traffic is also risking a high speed collision.
+A car on the shoulder of an interstate that fails to signal its intent to pull into traffic is also risking a collision.

 Another less common form of neglect is failure to promptly turn off your signal after turning.
-A driver on a side street may unexpectedly pull out in front of you because your turn signal made them think you were going to make a turn at the intersection.
+A driver on a side street may unexpectedly pull out in front of you.
+This is because your turn signal made them think you were going to make a turn at the intersection.

 How To Signal Correctly